 So this leads to the next question, what if my employer interrupts me during my meal break and has me do work?
 It is unlawful for the employer to interrupt your meal break.
 So if an employer has an employee work during his or her meal break, that employee must be paid for it.
 For example, a secretary eats lunch at her desk, and while the secretary does not do any substantive work, he or she still covers and answers the phone and deals.
 Because the secretary is not relieved of all duty and is interrupted via incoming calls, the employer must pay the secretary for answering calls.
 If you take a lunch break, yet still do work during it, and your employer has not paid you, you may be entitled to penalties and compensation.

-Call our firm for a free consultation.
+Call our employment law firm for a free consultation.